andrewwhipple/Amelie/README.md

 * `link`: A url string to the link you want in the title of the post.
 Conventionally, if you're making an original post, this should be the link to where the post lives on your site, whereas if it's a link post, this should link out to the *external* source you're referencing.
 * `permalink`: Optional parameter if "LinkPost" is false (aka if it's an original piece.)
 If it is a link post, then this is where you put the permalink to your actual blog post.

+Additionally, you can optionally specify what will go in the meta tags on a per-post or per-page with the following fields:

+* `metaDescription`: A string for the `description` tag
+* `metaKeywords`: A string for the `keywords` tag (must be a string, not an array of strings)
+* `metaAuthor`: A string for the `author` tag

+If those are not set in the post/page metadata, then by default they'll be populated with the site-wide values set in `config/site-config.json`

 Eagle-eyed viewers may notice that the metadata section is just JSON, but with `@@:` and `:@@` instead of curly braces.
 Yep.
 I just chose different symbols for easier parsing, because they were things that would never show up in a reasonable blog post (unlike curly braces!)

 ## Publishing A Post